ThomasKWD/redaxo4_api_json/README.md

 The JSON resembles the category structure of [Redaxo](https://redaxo.org).
 But it can only return 1 category level and its immediate sub categories in 1 response.

-Only articles and categories with status "online" are returned.
+If requested by categories only categories and sub articles with status "online" are returned.
+If requestied a single article, "offline" articles are also returned.
+(The response contains a field "status" for each article with value `1` for "online" and `0` for "offline".)

 Currently _all_ "metainfo" data available is included.